Customer Retention Strategies: Start with Calculating Customer Churn

 Depending on your brand and products, you may define “churn events” differently.
 Some companies choose to compare customer churn month to month, quarter to quarter, or year to year.
 Some measure churn in terms of individual customers lost, while some measure it in terms of revenue.
 How you decide to calculate customer churn is up to you — what matters is that you’re measuring it.

 One caveat: Customer churn is one metric out of many, and it’s best to take a holistic view of your customer experience.
-For more on this topic, check out Are Your Call Center Metrics Lying to You?
-4 Questions You Should Be Asking and How to Measure Customer Engagement: The Impact of Service Metrics.

 How to reduce customer churn with successful customer retention strategies

 Now that you understand how potentially devastating customer churn could be for your business, it’s time to strategize.
 First, you’ll need to understand why customers leave.

 Customers may cease doing business with you for a variety of reasons, but the research tells us that customers value the experience more than the product or service itself, and 90% of consumers would actually pay more for better customer experience (CX).
 When trying to reduce churn and increase customer retention, improving CX is a great place to start.